StefanTeleaba/StefansGuideToEverything/Treasure/Magic Item Descriptions/Weapons/Specific Weapons/Katanas/Celestial Fury.md

 You gain a +3 bonus to attack rolls and damage rolls made with this magic weapon.
 While you hold the weapon, you have Immunity to Lightning damage.
-***Beacon.*** You can take a Bonus Action to cause the item to shed Bright Light in a 10-foot radius and Dim Light for an additional 10 feet, or to extinguish the light.
+***Beacon.*** You can cause the item to shed Bright Light in a 10-foot radius and Dim Light for an additional 10 feet, or extinguish the light (no action required).
+***Screaming.*** This weapon deals an additional die of Thunder damage on a Hit.
+***Stunning.*** When you score a Critical Hit with this weapon, the creature must succeed on a DC 17 Constitution saving throw or have the Stunned condition until the end of your next turn.

+*Attuned to:*
 ***Flight.*** This weapon has 4 charges and regains 1d4 expended charges daily at dawn.
 While wielding it, you can take a Magic action to expend 1 charge, gaining a Fly Speed of 30 feet for 1 hour.
 If you are flying when the duration expires, you descend at a rate of 30 feet per round until you land.
 ***Lightning Bolt.*** While wielding this weapon, you can cast Lightning Bolt with it (save DC 18).
 The weapon can't cast this spell again until the next dawn.
-***Screaming.*** This weapon deals an additional 1d4 Thunder damage on a Hit.
 ***Shocking Surge.*** This weapon has 3 charges and regains all charges daily at dawn.
 When you hit a creature with this weapon, you can expend 1 charge.
 The target takes an extra 3d6 Lightning damage from the attack.
-***Stunning.*** When you score a Critical Hit with this weapon, the creature must succeed on a DC 17 Constitution saving throw or have the Stunned condition until the end of your next turn.

 ***Sentience.*** Celestial Fury is a sentient weapon of Chaotic alignment, with an Intelligence of 16, a Wisdom of 15, and a Charisma of 19.
 It has hearing and Darkvision out to 120 feet.
 The weapon communicates telepathically with its wielder and speaks Common and Draconic.